-I am new to using heart rate as a training guide [see “The Dream Season,” Trail Runner, April 2013, Issue 87], and want to accurately determine my maximum heart rate rather than relying on the commonly used and reputedly inaccurate formula: 220 minus age.
-I’ve heard that max heart rate is typically a little higher for women, while others say there is no significant gender difference.
-Does max heart rate vary much from person to person due to other factors, or is age (possibly adjusted for gender) the best estimator?
+I am new to using heart rate as a training guide and want to determine my maximum heart rate rather than relying on the common formula: 220 minus age.
+I’ve heard that max heart rate is a little higher for women, while others say there is no significant gender difference.
+Does max heart rate vary much?

 —Jen Eichelberger, Carbondale, IL